Thursday, September 29

 Dragonfly Facts

-Today we are going to be learning some quick facts about the beautiful and whimsy dragonflies.
-Dragonflies are flying insects!
-Did you know that there are over 5,000 species of dragonflies throughout the world.
+Today, I am going to share some quick facts about the beautiful and whimsical dragonflies.
+Dragonflies are flying insects.
+Did you know that there are over 5,000 species of dragonflies all over the world?
 Can you guess which continents dragonflies live on?
-Yep, you guessed right dragonflies are present on every continent except for Antarctica.
-Some scientists say that dragonflies have been around long before dinosaurs ruled the earth!
+Yes, you guessed it right.
+Dragonflies are present on every continent except Antarctica.
+Some scientists say that dragonflies have been here long before dinosaurs ruled the earth!

 What is your favorite type of dragonfly?